Alexis is a skilled class action and commercial litigator, and practices in a variety of high-profile areas, including:

-She has represented both plaintiffs and defendants, and her practice includes substantive trial experience in both state and federal court, and arbitration proceedings.
-Her clients range from major financial institutions, international product manufacturers, and national retailers, to wineries, municipalities, and individuals.
-She has extensive experience representing clients in mass, complex consumer class actions, including in federal multidistrict litigation proceedings and state court coordinated proceedings involving various state unfair competition and deceptive trade practices laws.
-She also regularly counsels clients on pre-litigation strategy, product launches, and risk management in various contexts, including government investigations.
+Alexis has extensive experience in representing clients in complex, mass consumer class actions, along with federal MDL proceedings and state court-coordinated proceedings involving various state unfair competition and deceptive trade practices laws.
+She also regularly counsels clients about pre-litigation strategy, product launches, and risk management in various contexts, including government investigations.

-Ms. Amezcua works in concert with clients—many of them Silicon Valley household names—to ensure that their goals are successfully, efficiently, and practically met.
-She understands their business, and uses her knowledge of the law and experience in and out of the courtroom to strategize to clients’ preferred outcomes.
+Alexis works in concert with clients—many of them Silicon Valley household names—to ensure their goals are met both efficiently and practically.
+She understands their businesses, and uses her knowledge of the law and experience in and out of the courtroom to strategize matters to clients’ preferred outcomes.

-Ms. Amezcua is active in the firm’s pro bono efforts, including recently representing two Rohnert Park residents who claimed their right to privacy was violated by an unreasonable police search of their home.
-Alexis was on the trial team that resulted in a jury verdict for plaintiffs, including punitive damages awarded against an individual police officer, and an injunction ordering specific police training.
-Alexis was also part of the trial team which sought mental health care for veterans in the highly publicized Veterans for Common Sense v.
+She has an active role in the firm’s pro bono efforts, recently representing two Rohnert Park residents who claimed their right to privacy was violated by an unreasonable police search of their home.
+Alexis was on the trial team that resulted in a jury verdict for the plaintiffs, including punitive damages awarded against an individual police officer and an injunction ordering specific police training.
+Alexis was also on the ground in Texas and New Mexico, where she was able to reunite a father and his daughter who were separated at the border as they sought asylum.
+She was also part of the trial team that sought mental health care for veterans in the highly publicized Veterans for Common Sense v.
 Peake.
-Ms. Amezcua has also been a participant in the Bar Association of San Francisco’s Volunteer Legal Services Program, and is a repeated recipient of the State Bar of California’s Wiley W. Manuel Award for public service.

-Ms. Amezcua received her J.D. degree from Stanford Law School and her B.A. from Columbia University.
-She serves as the Hiring Partner for Morrison & Foerster’s San Francisco office, and is involved in the community as a board member for the Bar Association of San Francisco and California ChangeLawyers, an organization focused on diversifying the California legal profession.
+Alexis serves as the Hiring Partner for Morrison & Foerster’s San Francisco office, and is involved in the community as a board member of the Bar Association of San Francisco and California ChangeLawyers, an organization focused on diversifying California’s legal profession.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.